 And, with all this, you now have completed Flutter cookbook. 👏

-In a typical app, it is a common use-case that a change made at Point-A reflects some changes at Point-B. That is called State management.
+In a typical app, it is a common use-case that a change made at Point-A reflects some changes at Point-B. That is called State Management.
 It can also be understood by the below illustration.

 Flutter has multiple approaches that can efficiently manage the State of the app.
 Based on project size we can decide the appropriate techniques.
+We have written an article where you can get to know in detail everything about Flutter State Management.

 Here we will discuss a few of the possible techniques for State management.